Adding up: Transition Period 2021-2022

 Eligible activities relate to the (re)design or transformation and management of the water system for agricultural, water, and climate purposes.
 Activities should also contribute to the Water Framework Directive (WFD) goals.
 Currently, you can apply for a total of five programmes:

-- Friesland focuses on widening and/or nature-friendly design of WFD main water courses, storage channels; construction or design of WFD lakes or ponds; fish passages; and climate measures (deadline 15 July);
+- Friesland focuses on widening and/or nature-friendly design of WFD main water courses, storage channels; construction or design of WFD lakes or ponds; fish passages; and climate measures (closed);

-- Zuid-Holland focuses on the realisation of nature-friendly banks and measures to combat subsidence in four selected water boards (deadline 17 July);
+- Zuid-Holland focuses on the realisation of nature-friendly banks and measures to combat subsidence in four selected water boards (closed);

-- Zeeland offers subsidies for the (re)design, adjustment, and/or management of the water system for agricultural, water, and climate purposes (deadline 30 July);
+- Zeeland offers subsidies for the (re)design, adjustment, and/or management of the water system for agricultural, water, and climate purposes (closed);

-- Overijssel has a similar focus as Zeeland, but does so in a total of four, pre-selected waters within the province (deadline 30 July);
+- Overijssel has a similar focus as Zeeland, but does so in a total of four, pre-selected waters within the province (closed); In addition, from 2 August onwards, financing is available for Non-productive Investments Water in the areas Vecht/Vechtdal en/of de Kramerswatergang (closed);

-- Noord-Holland will shortly publish a new grant programme for non-productive investments in water (deadline is yet to be announced).
+- Noord-Holland will shortly publish a new grant programme for non-productive investments in water (deadline 29 October);

 5. LEADER (Strengthening Rural Areas)